 Your dog’s first heat

-Unless she is neutered at a very young age, your dog will have at least one season in her life, and you’ll want to know when to expect it.
-And what to expect from it.
+Unless she is neutered at a very young age, your dog will have at least one season in her life.

 An unspayed Lab will likely have her first season any time from six months of age onwards.